Ron Nesher: Biography

-In 2014 Nesher wrote to the Israeli singer Eliad Nachum some songs of his debut album Siman (סימן); "Siman", "Hofshi", "Miklat" and "Att". at the same year he posted on his Facebook page a post against Hanin Zuabi, an Israeli Knesset member, the post was viral for this period.
+In 2014 Nesher wrote to the Israeli singer Eliad Nachum some songs of his debut album Siman (סימן); "Siman", "Hofshi", "Miklat" and "Att".
+At the same year he posted on his Facebook page a post against Hanin Zuabi, an Israeli Knesset member.

-In 2015 Nesher released the song "DubiGal" featuring Static & Ben El Tavori and Jordi, the song got many praises.
+In 2015 Nesher released the song "DubiGal" featuring Static & Ben El Tavori and Jordi.

-In 2018 he released his debut album Rosh HaAinshtein/Einlonimus, a double album which includes 24 tracks and guest appearances from Moshik Afia, Omri 69 Segal and Shaked Komemy, among others.
+In 2018 he released his debut album Rosh HaAinshtein/Einlonimus, a double album which includes 24 tracks and guest appearances from Moshik Afia, Omri 69 Segal and Shaked Komemy.